ManojNair/ps-cks-cluster-setup-netpol/Clip3b.md

 ### Best Practices

-Five things for the CKS exam:
+Before we wrap up, here are five golden rules for the CKS exam:

-1. Test incrementally.
-One policy at a time.
-Don't create ten and hope.
+1.  **Test incrementally.** Don't write ten policies and apply them all at once.
+Create one, test it, then move to the next.
-2. Test positive AND negative cases.
-What should work and what should fail.
+2.  **Test both positive AND negative cases.** Verify that what *should* work works, AND that what *should be blocked* is actually blocked.
-3. Always test DNS in egress policies.
-Most common failure.
+3.  **Always allow DNS in egress policies.** I sound like a broken record, but this is the most common failure point.
-4. Use descriptive names like `backend-allow-frontend`.
-Makes debugging easier.
+4.  **Use descriptive names.** Names like `backend-allow-frontend` tell you exactly what the policy does, making debugging much easier than `policy-1`.
-5. Keep test pods ready.
-Netshoot in different namespaces saves time.
+5.  **Keep test pods ready.** Having a netshoot pod running in different namespaces saves you precious minutes during the exam.

 ### Cleanup